-The posting interface is shown in a number of screenshots in the patent filing:
+The posting interface is shown in many screenshots in the patent filing:

-One of the things I find interesting about reading through patents is that they introduce us to vocabulary used by the inventors and concepts that they might have considered that we might not even be conscious of.
-Chances are, you may have never thought of or referred to Facebook or LinkedIn or Myspace as a symmetrical or bidirectional social network, or Twitter or Google Plus as an asymmetrical social network.
+I find it interesting about reading through patents is that they introduce us to the vocabulary used by the inventors and concepts that they might have considered that we might not even be conscious of.
+Chances are, you may have never thought of or referred to Facebook or LinkedIn, or Myspace as an asymmetrical or bidirectional social network, or Twitter or Google Plus as an asymmetrical social network.
 The patent’s description starts off with a detailed definition of what an asymmetric social network is.

-An asymmetric social network is a social network in which a first member’s relationship to a second member is not necessarily the same as the second member’s relationship to the first member.
-Since the character of the social interaction between members in a member network can be defined in accordance with the nature of the relationship between those members, a first member in an asymmetric social network may interact with a second member in ways that differ from the social interaction provided for the second member to interact with the first member.
+An asymmetric social network is a social network where a first member’s relationship to a second member is not necessarily the same as the second member’s relationship to the first member.
+Since the character of the social interaction between members in a member network can be defined by the nature of the relationship between those members, a first member in an asymmetric social network may interact with a second member in ways that differ from the social interaction provided for the second member to interact with the first member.

-With the circles in Google Plus, the social network provides users with the opportunity to have a number of different social interactions, based upon whom they are attempting to interact with.
+With the circles in Google Plus, the social network allows users to have several different social interactions, based upon whom they are attempting to interact with.

 The patent application is:

 Assisting The Authoring Of Posts To An Asymmetric Social Network

 Invented by Samuel Shoji Fukujima Goto, Joseph Rideout, Braden F. Kowitz, and Todd Jackson

 Published August 11, 2011